TRACS Board Of Directors Job Descriptions

 The TRACS Agility Coordinator (AC) is responsible for oversight the TRACS Agility program, both AKC and USDAA.
 To that end, the Agility Coordinator will:

-1) Ensure Trial Chairs and Trial Secretaries are identified at least one year in advance of an event.
+1) Ensure Trial Chairs and Trial Secretaries are identified at least one year (two is preferred) in advance of an event.

 2) Ensure that Agility Judges are hired in a timely manner.
 This responsibility is normally delegated to the various Trial Chairs and/or Trial Secretaries.
 However, the AC should ensure the judges have been identified at least one year in advance of an event.